Organizing a kayak camping trip has the potential to develop into a living nightmare for several reasons:

 Product to be added

-Please Create a Product Snippet with B072WHQFJ7
+Please Create Snippet For B072WHQFJ7

 You also have the option of using a headlamp, also sometimes referred to as a headtorch, and it will free up your hands so you can participate in other campsite activities.
 The GearLight LED Head Lamp, which has a runtime of more than 10 hours and a headband that can be adjusted to fit your head, comes highly recommended by me.